Season of Creation

 Please click on the images below to find resources in each area.

-Creation Season (September 1-October 4) is celebrated by billions of Christians around the world.
-It begins on September 1 with the World Day of Prayer for Care of Creation and concludes with the feast day of St. Francis of Assisi on October 4.
+Creation Season (September 1 - October 4) is celebrated by Christians around the world.
+It begins on September 1 with the Feast of Creation (also known as Creation Day or World Day of Prayer for Creation) and concludes with the feast day of St. Francis of Assisi on October 4.

 One simple step you can take right now: If you are an Episcopalian in Massachusetts, please join Creation Care Justice Network, our growing band of clergy and lay people who are working together to build a robust response to the climate/ecological emergency.
-Three working groups meet separately from time to time: Action and Advocacy, Spiritual Practice and Grounding, and Communications and Networking.
-To connect with our network and receive email updates, please sign up here.
+To connect with our network and receive email updates, please signup here.
 For more information, please email: creationjusticeepisma@gmail.com.

 WHAT WILL YOUR CONGREGATION DO THIS CREATION SEASON?